Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Instruction Tuning

 \subsection{Experimental Setup}

+\paragraph{Model and Training Details.} As LLMs predominantly use the decoder-only architecture, we use GPT2 \citep[large;][]{radford2019language} for this experiment.
+The models are fine-tuned for five epochs.
+See Appendix~\ref{app:training_details_it} for training details.

+\paragraph{Baselines.} We use the following two baselines: (1) the pre-trained model and (2) the model fine-tuned only on the \tulu{} mixture.

-\paragraph{Tasks.} We use nine math reasoning datasets to evaluate the impact of including an arithmetic dataset in the mixture of instruction-tuning datasets.
-Similar to intermediate fine-tuning experiments, we evaluate the models on GSM8k, ASDiv, and SVAMP.
-In addition to MultiArith, we consider the following datasets from MAWPS \citep{koncel2016mawps} -- (1) AddSub \citep{hosseini-etal-2014-learning} which is a collection of addition and subtraction problems, (2) SingleEq \citep{roy2015reasoning} which contains single equation problems, (3) SingleOp \citep{roy2015reasoning} with single operation arithmetic problems, and (4) SimulEq \citep{kushman2014learning} with multiple equation math word problems.
+\paragraph{Evaluation Tasks.} We use nine math reasoning datasets to evaluate the impact of including an arithmetic dataset in the instruction tuning mixture.
+Similar to the intermediate fine-tuning experiments, we evaluate the models on GSM8k, ASDiv, SVAMP, and MultiArith.
+Additionally, we consider the following datasets from MAWPS \citep{koncel2016mawps}: (1) AddSub \citep{hosseini-etal-2014-learning}, which is a collection of addition and subtraction problems, (2) SingleEq \citep{roy2015reasoning}, which contains single equation problems, (3) SingleOp \citep{roy2015reasoning} with single operation arithmetic problems, and (4) SimulEq \citep{kushman2014learning} with multiple equation math word problems.
 AQuA \citep{ling2017program}, which contains algebraic problems in multiple-choice format, is also used for evaluation.

 We also evaluate the robustness of the models against various perturbations.
-For this purpose, we use two datasets -- GSM-Plus \citep{li2024gsm} and GSM-Symbolic \citep{mirzadeh2024gsm}.
-GSM-Plus is an adversarial grade school math dataset that introduces five variations for each problem in the \gsm{} test set -- numerical variation, arithmetic variation, rephrasing, distractor insertion, and omissions of necessary statements.
+For this purpose, we use two datasets: GSM-Plus \citep{li2024gsm} and GSM-Symbolic \citep{mirzadeh2024gsm}.
+GSM-Plus is an adversarial grade school math dataset that introduces five variations for each problem in the \gsm{} test set: numerical variation, arithmetic variation, rephrasing, distractor insertion, and omissions of necessary statements.
 GSM-Symbolic contains 100 test problems from GSM8k for which variations can be systematically generated by altering numerical values or proper names.
 As this work focuses on arithmetic computations, we generate 50 variations by modifying the numerical values in the original problems for our experiments.

-\paragraph{Baselines.} We use the following two baselines -- (1) the pre-trained model and (2) the model fine-tuned only on the \tulu{} mixture.

-\paragraph{Model and Training Details.} As large language models predominantly use the decoder-only architecture, we use the large version of GPT2 with 774M parameters for this experiment.
-The models are fine-tuned for five epochs.
-We use the AdamW optimizer with $2 \times 10^{-4}$ learning rate and a weight decay of $10^{-4}$.
-A learning rate warmup of 500 steps is used.
-As examples in the \tulu{} mixture have varied sequence lengths and differ significantly from the arithmetic examples in this regard, we use a variable batch size with approximately 0.5M tokens in each batch.
-The input to the model is truncated from the left to have at most 1024 tokens.